bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-08-15-beau-travail.md

-<![endif]-->
+---
+layout: post
+title: Beau travail
+published: true
+date: 2023-08-13
+readtime: true
+categories: ['BIG SCREEN CLASSICS']
+tags: [Drama]
+metadata: 'France 1998, 93mins<br> Director: Michael Curtiz'
+pdf: '2023-08-13-mildred-pierce.pdf'
+---

 **SPOILER WARNING** The following notes give away some of the plot.

 The first time I watched _Beau travail_, on DVD, in my childhood bedroom, in the spring of 2014, I didn’t know how it would end.
 My face split into a grin of disbelief as the credits rolled and I rewound the final scene.
-More than 20 years after its initial release, that set piece, soundtracked by Corona’s 90s Eurodance hit
-‘The Rhythm of the Night’, with its climactic burst of feeling, is as well-known as the film itself.
+More than 20 years after its initial release, that set piece, soundtracked by Corona’s 90s Eurodance hit ‘The Rhythm of the Night’, with its climactic burst of feeling, is as well-known as the film itself.

 It started as a sort of joke.
 Claire Denis was commissioned by the TV network Arte to make a film about foreignness and so, wryly, provocatively, she made a movie in which her own people were the foreigners.
 In Marseille, Sergeant Galoup (Denis Lavant) reflects on his time as ‘a perfect legionnaire’ in Djibouti, East Africa, serving the French Foreign Legion.
 He and his soldiers, including the undeniably pretty and unusually well-liked Gilles Sentain (Grégoire Colin), perform highly choreographed military drills in the desert heat.
 Under the blazing sun, resentments simmer.
 In the evenings, the men dance at a nightclub with the local women, who are beautiful, modern and ambivalent.
 Djibouti, a former French colony, gained independence in 1977.
 These soldiers are irrelevant; the colonial project is obsolete.
 ‘Unfit for life, unfit for civilian life’ is how Galoup describes himself in his diary.